microsoft/MLOS/mlos_bench/README.md

     "teardown": false,                               // Do not shutdown/deprovision a VM

-    "log_file": "./os-autotune.log",                 // Log file (also prints to stdout)
+    "log_file": "os-autotune.log",                   // Log file (also prints to stdout)
     "log_level": 10,                                 // Log level = DEBUG

     "experimentId": "RedisBench",                    // Experiment ID (can be in global_config.json)